Richard Appignanesi

 Richard Appignanesi (/æpɪŋᵿnˈeɪziː/; December 20, 1940 – April 8, 2025) was a Canadian writer and editor.
 He was the originating editor of the internationally successful illustrated For Beginners book series (since 1991 called the Introducing... series), as well as the author of several of the series' texts.
 He was a founding publisher and editor of Icon Books.
 He was founding editor of the Manga Shakespeare series.
 He was an executive editor of the journal Third Text, and reviews editor of the policy studies journal Futures.

 Appignanesi authored four novels, a graphic novel, a variety of graphic texts, a volume of poetry, monographs and essays on cultural and literary subjects, and curated several projects.

 Education

-Appignanesi was born in Montreal, Canada, of Italian parents.
+Appignanesi was born in Montreal, Canada, to Italian immigrant parents, Ezio Appignanesi and his wife Angelina Canestrari.
 He distinguished himself in music at an early age when, in 1953, he was an E. Archambault Pour Mérite gold medal finalist and obtained a music scholarship at the Montreal Conservatory.
 He graduated with an Honors BA in English Literature in 1962 from Loyola College, Montreal.
 He traveled to England in 1967 and, in 1973, completed a D.Phil. in Art History from the University of Sussex: The Origins of Art Criticism in the Classical Greek and Later Phases of Antiquity.
 In the early 1990s he did biographical research on the Portuguese poet, Fernando Pessoa, at King's College, London.